Jojo Babie Flaunts Her Ample Assets In High-Waisted Leggings

 "Doing great now that I see you," a second supporter concurred.

-“Absolutely gorgeous,” declared a third devotee.
-“Love the view [heart-eye emoji].”
+"Absolutely gorgeous," declared a third devotee.

-“Baby I hate to see you go, but I love to watch you walk away,” confessed a fourth follower.
+"Love the view [heart-eye emoji].""Baby I hate to see you go, but I love to watch you walk away," confessed a fourth follower.

-As of this writing, nearly 600 replies had been left in the comments section by her army of admirers.
-Moreover, Babie’s sultry snap had racked up more than 25,000 double-taps.

-Although her back was facing the device that documented her, Babie had turned her head and was peering into its lens from over her left shoulder.
+Although her back was facing the device that documented her, Babie had turned her head and was peering into the lens from over her left shoulder.
 In the meantime, her bleached blond mane flowed impressively down her back, nearly extending to her cheeky assets at its ends.

 Beneath her golden-colored locks, she appeared to be wearing a mauve-hued sports bra or top with black trim and ultra-thin straps.
 Her backside and thick thighs, meanwhile, were covered by the aforementioned leggings, which were navy blue in color.